theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 Each of these 3 differents secret usages can use different providers idependently, for instance you could provide your mongodb credential using environment variables and handle the generate ai related secrets using GCP Secret Manager.

+In this design we will as much as possible **refer to GCP Secrets using their secret name et not that full ressource name** that include the project-number (using `SECRET-NAME` instead of `projects/478160847739/secrets/SECRET-NAME`), we want to do this so that we can move ressources from a project to an other without having to do any kind of database data migration (changing project-number in some stored configuration will be difficult).
+Nevertheless applications needs to be aware of the GCP project number where the secrets are located, they will all rely on `tock_gcp_secret_project_number` environment variable to do so (see last section about environment variables for more details).

 ## Architecture design

 This is the overall architecture of the components interacting with secrets.